What is a Crawl Space?

 Installing a complete vapor barrier provides the crawl space with a moisture protection layer to protect the structure from the negative effects of moisture such as mold, floor failure, increased electricity costs, odors, insects, and dust mites.
 High relative humidity and moisture can have major health effects, causing or worsening asthma, hay fever, allergies and other respiratory conditions.

-Crawl Spaces Protect Your Home Against:
+What Does A Crawl Space Encapsulation Protect Your Home Against?

 - Condensational moisture